moonejs/BDM_Project/README.md

-# 📊 BDM Capstone Project
+# BDM Capstone Project

 Welcome to our **Business Data Management (BDM) Capstone Project** repository.
 This project is the final boss of our **Diploma**
 ---

 ##  Project Overview

-**⚠️ Warning: This project may cause minor heart attacks.
-Proceed only if you have *strong hurt*. ☕💻**
+**Warning: This project may cause minor heart attacks.
+Proceed only if you have *strong hurt*.**

 ---